|

 a personal computer dont use the internet (and there

+are similar situations in other countries).
 People with a low education level are rarely internet

 users.
 Because they feel uncomfortable with the technology